How to Make Edibles That Are Super Easy Yet So Delicious

 Before you even get started, you need to decarb your weed.

 Let’s be clear, you shouldn’t eat or cook with raw cannabis.
-Raw weed not only tastes bad but it also doesn’t get you high.
+Raw weed not only tastes terrible, but it also doesn’t get you high.

-All you need to do to complete the first step of the “how to make weed edibles” process is tear or break the leaf and put in a preheated oven at 240ºF (or 115ºC) for 30 to 40 minutes until it turns golden brown.
+All you need to do to complete the first step of the “how to make weed edibles” process is tear or break the leaf.
+Then you need to put it in a preheated oven at 240ºF (or 115ºC) for 30 to 40 minutes until it turns golden brown.

-After that, grind the leaf until you get the consistency of table salt.
+After that, get your favorite grinder and grind the leaf until you get the consistency of table salt.
 You shouldn’t grind the weed too fine (a rookie mistake) because this will make your butter or oil turn green and taste too much like grass.

 Step Two — Making Cannabutter